yohi441/mybooksite-demo/README.md

 # Mybooksite

-This is a demo e-commerce app.
-Basic functions like add to cart, authentication, view orders etc. is available.
+This is a demo e-commerce app. <br />
+Basic functions like add to cart, authentication, view orders etc. is available. <br />
-The books and other information in the app is just a dummy I just scrape in the internet
+The books and other information in the app is just a dummy I just scrape in the internet<br />

 This project was created with:
 * python